Introducing Radar Cloud: Multi-Cluster Kubernetes Visibility for Teams

 - No shared links.
 If you spot a broken pod and want to point a teammate at it, the best you can do is a screenshot.
 There's no URL that opens the same view on their machine.

 - Whoever has the kubeconfig can do anything.
 OSS respects your cluster RBAC, but it doesn't layer anything on top.
-If your kubeconfig can delete pods, so can anyone who borrows your laptop.
+There's no group-to-role mapping out of the box, no audit log of who did what.

 - No SSO.
 Access is a kubeconfig file passed around however your team passes around kubeconfig files.